EcoAcao-Brasil/ecoacao-urbanAI/README.md

 ## Overview

 UrbanAI is a comprehensive deep learning framework for assessing the evolution of the Urban Heat Island (UHI) phenomenon with an emphasis on urban climate planning.
-Built on ConvLSTM architecture, it analyzes historical Landsat data (1985-2025) to forecast future thermal landscapes and identify priority areas for urban climate intervention.
+Built on ConvLSTM architecture, it analyzes historical Landsat data to forecast future thermal landscapes and identify priority areas for urban climate intervention.

+**Key Feature**: UrbanAI is fully modular and does not assume any specific temporal range - you define your own data years, prediction targets, and analysis periods based on your available satellite imagery.

 ### Key Features

+- **Flexible Temporal Configuration**: Works with any date range from your Landsat data (not limited to 1985-2025)
 - **Spatiotemporal Deep Learning**: ConvLSTM-based architecture for temporal pattern learning
 - **Multi-metric Prediction**: LST, NDBI, NDVI, NDWI, NDBSI, and intra-urban thermal anomaly metrics (Severity Score and Impact Score)
 - **Tocantins Integration**: Integration with the [Tocantins Framework](https://github.com/EcoAcao-Brasil/tocantins-framework) for Impact Score (IS) and Severity Score (SS) calculation